nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-11-08_CEPLAS-module/26-ARCitect-HandsOn.md

 # Sort Demo Data to your ARC

-💡 protocols can directly imported via ARCitect
+💡 protocols can directly be imported via ARCitect

 💡 to add multiple datasets folders, they have to be added manually via file browser

 ---